Daily readings

 Sunday, September 20, 2026

 25th Sunday of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 Celebration25th Sunday of Ordinary Time